Geely Yuanjing X6

+The Geely Haoyue Pro or the Geely Vision X6, or the Gleagle GX7 is a subcompact SUV produced by Chinese auto maker Geely Auto.
+Since its launch in 2012, this model series has undergone multiple renamings and rebrandings.

-The Geely Yuanjing X6 is a compact crossover produced by Chinese auto maker Geely.
-Originally launched as the GLEagle GX7 under the GLEagle brand and Shanghai Englon SX7 under the Shanghai Englon brand of Geely, the crossover was relaunched as the Geely GX7 after the GLEagle brand was discontinued, and in 2016, a major facelift updated the vehicle name to Vision X6 or Yuanjing X6 as the flagship of the Geely Vision crossover series.
+Originally launched as the Gleagle GX7 under the Gleagle brand and then as the Shanghai Englon SX7 under the Shanghai Englon brand of Geely in 2012 as first generation.
+The vehicle was relaunched as the Geely GX7 after the Gleagle brand was discontinued.

-Geely GLEagle GX7/ Geely GX7
+The second generation, codename NL-4 was launched in 2016 and renamed the vehicle to Geely Vision X6 as the flagship of the Geely Vision series.

+The third generation codename NC31 was launched in 2024 renamed the vehicle again to Geely Haoyue Pro, or Livan X6 Pro in export markets such as Russia.

+First generation (GX7; 2012)

-In 2012 the Geely GLEagle GX7 was launched, and it was officially introduced to the market on March 3, 2014.
-When the GLEagle sub-brand was shut down in 2015, the name was then changed to Geely GX7.
+In 2012 the Gleagle GX7 was launched, and it was officially introduced to the market on March 3, 2014.
+When the Gleagle sub-brand was shut down in 2015, the name was changed to Geely GX7.